Why Is My Chicken Laying Soft Eggs and Shell-less Eggs?

 Dietary imbalance is the second most common cause.
 Chickens love treats.
 It can be very tempting to over indulge your birds’ desire for treats and get rid of unwanted leftovers and kitchen scraps.
 However, feeding too many treats usually results in the birds not eating their layer feed, which is balanced with protein and calcium.
 Ideally, only 20-25% of a chicken’s diet should come from treats.
 If you are finding soft-shelled or shell-less eggs in your flock, consider adjusting their diet.

 The third most common cause is bullying.
 Some flocks suffer from terrible henpecking issues.
 Tormented, subordinate birds are emotionally and physically affected by being constantly attacked.
-A henpecked bird will often lay misshaped eggs or even stop laying all together due to stress.
+A henpecked bird will often lay misshaped eggs.
+And you may wonder why have my chickens stopped laying.
+These problems can all be due to stress.
 To a certain degree, chickens must work out the pecking order among themselves without human interference.
-However, if the bullying in your flock has become vicious and on-going you should intervene.
+However, if the bullying in your flock has become vicious and on-going, you should intervene.
 One remedy for serious henpecking problems is to use beak bits on aggressive chickens.
 A beak bit is a plastic ring that is fitted onto a bird’s beak and prevents behaviors such as feather pecking.

-If calcium and dietary deficiencies or stress are not at the root of soft-shelled or shell-less eggs in your hen, then consider some of these less common causes; parasites, disease and poor genetics can cause soft-shelled and shell-less eggs.
+If calcium and dietary deficiencies or stress are not at the root of soft-shelled or shell-less eggs in your hen, then you need to consider some of these less common causes.
+A chicken laying soft eggs can also be caused by; parasites, disease and poor genetics.
 Lice and mite infestations may stress your hen to the point that she is unable to lay normal eggs or even lay at all.
 Eradicating parasites can cure soft-shelled and shell-less egg production caused by this issue.

 Illness and diseases such as avian flu, respiratory infection, Newcastle’s disease, Egg Drop Syndrome, etc. can also lead to soft-shelled and shell-less eggs.
 Generally there are no effective treatments for these diseases.
 Either a disease will clear up in time on its own or it will kill your chicken.
 A hen that was once ill with these sorts of diseases may not be as hardy a layer upon recovery.